teiid/teiid-syndesis/README.md

 oc login -u system:admin
 ```
-Note: If you are devloper and want your locally built images to be deployed to this minishift instance, then change `--nodev` in above command to `--dev`, however this will end up with few images in not started position.
+Note: If you are developer and want your locally built images to be deployed to this minishift instance, then change `--nodev` in above command to `--dev`, however this will end up with few images in not started position.
 To fix that, you can do
 ```
 cd teiid-syndesis
 ./fix4dev.sh